abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 However long we have to live, it is so important to put effort into that which is skillful, directing our effort toward the deathless.
 This can have an extraordinary benefit, not only for us, but for everyone else.
-The effort we put into disentangling ourselves from *saṁsāra*—cyclical rebirth—is of immense benefit.
+The effort we put into disentangling ourselves from *saṁsāra*---cyclical rebirth---is of immense benefit.
 Saṁsāra keeps weaving its entangling web because of the inappropriate effort we make buying into it.
 However, by looking at the realities of the human condition, we can apply appropriate effort to free ourselves from saṁsāra, and do that which is of the most benefit for our lives.